PipedreamHQ/pipedream/docs/docs/components/guidelines/README.md

 [Pipedream](https://pipedream.com) is a low code integration platform that makes it easy to connect APIs remarkably fast.
-Users can select from thousands of customizable, open source components for hundreds of apps and orchestrate their execution in workflows.
+Users can select from thousands of customizable, source-available components for hundreds of apps and orchestrate their execution in workflows.
 Developers can [contribute](https://pipedream.com/contributing) to these open source components on [Github](https://github.com/pipedreamhq/pipedream) by: